Charitable Giving Statistics

 26. The total value of contributions towards DAFs has been steadily increasing.

-27. The number of DAF accounts at National Charities is 5X higher than the one of Community Foundations and Single-Issue Charities combined.
+27. The number of DAF accounts at National Charities is more than six times higher than the one of Community Foundations and Single-Issue Charities combined.

 Online Fundraisings Statistics

 28. Environmental and rights nonprofits saw the highest growth in online donations.

 Online charity has been on the rise, making up 12% of the total fundraising in 2021.
 Every sector noted significant improvements, with at least 15% average growth, but the biggest progress of 34% and 37% was seen among environmental and rights nonprofits.

 (Blackbaud Institute, Nonprofits Source)

 29. The total online donation revenue has been continually growing.

 Blackbaud’s latest report notes that one in every ten online donors makes recurring monthly donations.
 There’s a 17.9% YoY revenue growth coming from sustained donors and 15.8% YoY growth in one-time online charitable giving, according to fundraising statistics.